JakobMie/nightlightstats/README.md

 <img src="germany_adm1.png" width="270">

-In case you want to download a region that is not availale on GADM (i.e. a region that is not a country), you must have the shapefile in your `shapefile_location`, so the function can detect it according to the name you give in `area_names`.
-If this fails, there is always the option to use the `shapefiles` argument and just give the filenames.
+In case you want to plot a region that is not availale on GADM (i.e. a region that is not a country), you must have the downloaded shapefile in your `shapefile_location`, so the function can detect it according to the name you give in `area_names`.
+If this fails, there is always the option to use the `shapefiles` argument and just give the filenames of the shapefiles instead (you still have to set the `area_names` for the naming of the output).

-In case you input a set of coordinates, you will get an image with a rectangular shapefile constructed using your coordinates.
+In case you input a set of coordinates, you will get an image with a rectangular shapefile constructed from your coordinates.

 ## Caveats and limitations of the package and the data

 - The code is not explicitly written for fast performance.

 - The yearly DMSP data are of suboptimal quality.
 Problems are a lower resolution and more blooming/blurring of the lights compared to the VIIRS data.
 Moreover, the DMSP data feature a discrete scale that is top-coded at a digital number of 63, compared to the VIIRS data which have a continuous scale and no top-coding.
+Detection for low illumination ranges is also better in VIIRS.

 - You could use a pareto distribution to circumvent top-coding and extrapolate light values e.g. in city centers (see Bluhm & Krause, 2018).